baudehlo/node-phantom-ws/README.md

 Usage
 -----
-You can use it pretty much like you would use PhantomJS-Node, for example this is an adaptation of a [web scraping example](http://net.tutsplus.com/tutorials/javascript-ajax/web-scraping-with-node-js/) :
+You can use it exactly like you would use Node-Phantom, for example this is an adaptation of a [web scraping example](http://net.tutsplus.com/tutorials/javascript-ajax/web-scraping-with-node-js/) :

 ```javascript
 var phantom=require('node-phantom');